course-dprep/Rated-by-the-Lens/README.md

 ```
 ## Running Instructions

-Before proceeding please install the following:
+Before proceeding, please install the following:
 - **R** - [Install here](https://tilburgsciencehub.com/topics/computer-setup/software-installation/rstudio/r/)
 - If you are a Windows user, also install **Make** - [Download here](https://tilburgsciencehub.com/topics/automation/automation-tools/makefiles/make/)

-To run the code, do this:
+Instructions to run the code:
 1. Fork the repository on Github.
-2. Open your command-line interface (Gitbash, Terminal, or Git GUI)
+2. Open your command-line or terminal.
 3. Clone the forked repository to your computer:
 ```bash
 git clone https://github.com/course-dprep/Rated-by-the-Lens.git